Kelowna Snowshoeing Guide: Where to Go & What to Know

 Spion Kop

 If you’re looking for a snowshoeing adventure with plenty of variety and incredible views, Spion Kop in Lake Country is a fantastic choice.
-This large network of interconnected trails offers something for every snowshoer, whether looking for a leisurely walk or a climb to the summit.
+This large network of interconnected trails has something for every snowshoer, whether looking for a leisurely walk or a climb to the summit.

 The trails weave through peaceful forests, open meadows, and rocky viewpoints with plenty of spots to stop and enjoy the views over Lake Country and Okanagan Lake.
 On a clear day, you can see all the way to Kelowna, Vernon, and the surrounding mountains!